Jonesbilly1/m2x-ruby/TUTORIAL.md

 ## Creating a Device

-Let's use the client object create a new device.
+Let's use the client object to create a new Device.
 We must provide a name and a visibility level, and we can add an optional description here as well.
 ```ruby
 irb> device = client.create_device(
        name: "My Sensor",